scottchiefbaker/dool/README.md

 ### Installation:

 Single user:
-1. Download the [latest release](https://github.com/scottchiefbaker/dool/releases) archive file
+1. Download the [latest release](https://github.com/scottchiefbaker/dool/releases) archive file or clone the Git repo
-2. Extract the archive to an appropriate directory on your system
+2. Extract the archive to an appropriate temporary directory on your system
-3. Create a symlink to the `dool` script in your `$PATH`
+3. Run the `install.py` script

-System wide (as root):
-1. `make install`

 ### Usage: